 A Message from Toshiro NORITSUGU, College President

-The Institute of National Colleges of Technology, Japan or INCT consists of 51 colleges of technology across the country.
-Since the foundation of its first 12 colleges in 1962, INCT has been providing consistent 5-year technological education for junior high school graduates, aiming at fostering practical and creative engineers.
-To achieve this objective, INCTfs education curriculum includes extensive experiments in laboratories and a wide range of practice in factories, in addition to ordinary lectures in the class room.
-The five decades of history has well proved that INCT graduates are highly capable, thus they are greatly sought after by various sectors of the society starting with the industrial arena.
+The National Institute of Technology, Japan or NIT consists of 51 colleges of technology across the country.
+Since the foundation of its first 12 colleges in 1962, NIT has been providing consistent 5-year technological education for junior high school graduates, aiming at fostering practical and creative engineers.
+To achieve this objective, NITfs education curriculum includes extensive experiments in laboratories and a wide range of practice in factories, in addition to ordinary lectures in the class room.
+The five decades of history has well proved that NIT graduates are highly capable, thus they are greatly sought after by various sectors of the society starting with the industrial arena.

-As one of the National Colleges of Technology, Tsuyama National College of Technology or TNCT, was founded in 1963 and has turned out as many as 6,700 graduates during the course of its 50 years of history.
+As one of the National Institute of Technology, Tsuyama College or NITT, was founded in 1963 and has turned out as many as 6,700 graduates during the course of its 50 years of history.

 To achieve our objective to foster practically effective engineers and researchers with a broad and international perspective, our curriculum includes internship programs at various companies in Japan as well as abroad.
 Students from East and Southeast Asia also help nurture the capability of intercultural understanding and communication.
 As a total evaluation of our education system, the Japan Accreditation Board for Engineering Education or JABEE has accredited our college, meaning that our engineering education program lives up to international standards.

 Unlike those who head for university via high school, you can enjoy the school life at our school without getting involved in exhaustive university entrance examinations.
 You can concentrate on the study of engineering from the basic to the advanced level of the specialty you have chosen, so that at the time of graduation you will have acquired the knowledge on the same level you can get at the engineering department of the university.